 “Overall, the biggest thing I learned on this trip was that I am more adaptable and capable than I ever gave myself credit for.
 When we departed, Drew and I were able to identify not only ancient structures, but also lithics (stone tools, which often just look like rocks), ceramics, and other artifacts,” said Pobok.
 “The most amazing thing we learned from the field school was how to identify and handle ancient artifacts to assist in the better understanding of an entire civilization.
 How cool is that?”

 Leading into the trip, she had a certain idea of what she’d like to study as she continues her academic career, but Pobok realized that hands-on experience is the best way to truly decide your path.

 “Surprisingly, I learned that archaeology itself may not be the best field for me; however, I learned that academic research is where I belong.
 I will use my field school experience to apply for PhD programs for Biological Anthropology in the fall,” she said.
 “I hope to study humans and uncover more about how modern humans and culture came to be, and how they can possibly be linked to genetics and human biology.”

 Pobok said the experience has given her more than just memories.
 The dig will serve as her undergraduate thesis.
 Her research developed into a 35-page comparative piece about theriomorphic deities in both Egypt and Belize.

 “For future employers, my experiences are memorable!
-Instead of simply expressing an interest in archaeology from what I learned in class, I can tell them about how I used what I learned and found a very rare piece of incised pottery in a cow pasture!
-Not only do I get to tell a special and super cool story about what I did, but I also get to show my passion and the full extent of my interests.”
+Instead of simply expressing an interest in archaeology from what I learned in class, I can tell them about how I used what I learned.”

 Categories: News, Misher College, Department of Behavioral Sciences, Department of Biology, Biology, Philadelphia College of Pharmacy, Department of Pharmaceutical and Healthcare Business, Biology, Medical Humanities,